 What Is Accrual Accounting?

-Accrual accounting is a method of accounting where revenues and expenses are recorded when they are earned or incurred, regardless of when the cash transactions occur.
+Accrual accounting is an accounting method where revenues and expenses are recorded when they are earned or incurred, not when cash is exchanged.
+Under this system:

 Key Takeaways